|

 music scene.
 Initially, Beserkley was a promotional effort to get Earth

 Quake a major record deal.
 Somehow it morphed into a real company.
-We were
+We

-better suited to a major.
+might have been better suited to a major.

-As a
+As a very

-having various things thrown at you supporting Jefferson Starship in 1974?
+various things thrown at you supporting Jefferson Starship in 1974?

 Seems a bit harsh, what was the cause of that, it couldn’t have been the